Business agility succeeds when you say “Not now, Maybe later”

 In reducing work-in-progress, automation helps by providing visibility into how much work there is in progress, it creates consistency and enables us to get more work done.
 Automation allows teams to focus more on value-adding work.

 Another benefit of automation is that it mitigates risk.
 If you rely on people, an error is guaranteed to happen at some point.
 It doesn’t matter if a person has done a task 50+ times, they will eventually make a mistake, a consequence of the interrupt-driven lives we live.
-This can be for a number of reasons, such as the person working late, being tired, or just having too much personal work-in-progress.
+This can be for several reasons, such as the person working late, being tired, or just having too much personal work in progress.

 Not everything needs to be automated.
 For example, tasks that occur rarely where there just isn’t a significant return on investment from implementing them.